-Tidewater utilizes its network of downstream and midstream infrastructure, as well as marketing capabilities and other operations to provide essential services to its customers.
+Tidewater utilizes its network of downstream and midstream infrastructure, as well as marketing capabilities and other operations, to provide essential services to its customers.
 Tidewater Renewables' assets are co-located at select existing Tidewater facilities, providing a strategic asset base that benefits from the integration with existing Tidewater operations.
-At December 31, 2022, the Corporation operated as one operating segment, midstream and infrastructure, as its executive officers reviewed overall operating results in order to assess financial performance and to make resource allocation decisions, rather than to assess a lower level unit of operations in isolation.
-Revenue streams associated with the midstream and infrastructure operating segment include:
+As at December 31, 2023, the Corporation operated as one operating segment, midstream and infrastructure, as its executive officers reviewed overall operating results in order to assess financial performance and to make resource allocation decisions, rather than to assess a lower level unit of operations in isolation.
+Revenue streams associated with the downstream, midstream, and marketing and other operating segment include:

-- Downstream Tidewater purchases light crude oil and refines and produces refined products including low sulfur diesel and gasoline.
-The Corporation closed the acquisition of it's core downstream asset, the Prince George Refinery, on November 1, 2019.
-The Corporation's revenue from this stream was \$597.8 million for the year ended December 31, 2021 and \$1,001.8 million for the year ended December 31, 2022. - Midstream Tidewater provides fee-based processing services for natural gas, NGL extraction capability as well as toll-based natural gas storage services.
-The Corporation's revenue from this stream was \$200.1 million for the year ended December 31, 2021 and \$238.3 million for the year ended December 31, 2022. - Marketing and Other Tidewater purchases, transports, sells, stores and blends both NGLs and crude oil throughout North America.
+- Downstream Tidewater purchases light crude oil and renewable feedstocks and produces refined products including low sulfur diesel, renewable diesel and gasoline.
+The Corporation's revenue from this stream was \$1,001.8 million for the year ended December 31, 2022 and \$783.2 million for the year ended December 31, 2023. - Midstream Tidewater provides fee-based processing services for natural gas, NGL extraction capability as well as toll-based natural gas storage services.
+The Corporation's revenue from this stream was \$238.3 million for the year ended December 31, 2022 and \$226.9 million for the year ended December 31, 2023. - Marketing and Other Tidewater purchases, transports, sells, stores and blends both NGLs and crude oil throughout North America.
 Additionally, Tidewater engages in some limited upstream oil and gas production in Western Canada.
-The Corporation's revenue from this stream was \$900.5 million for the year ended December 31, 2021 and \$1,635.1 million for the year ended December 31, 2022.
+The Corporation's revenue from this stream was \$1,635.1 million for the year ended December 31, 2022 and \$1,198.6 million for the year ended December 31, 2023.